Naomikh/Booking-System/README.md

  Make sure there are no extra slashes at the end of the URLs, as this can cause issues.

   4. If necessary, save the changes after adjusting the URLs.

+  5. In wordpress go to > http://local/yoursite/wp-admin and enter credentials.
+    *  Go to Dashboard > settings > pages > Allpages > about > edit and click on (save).
+Repeat for all pages.

 # Step 2: Clear Your Browser Cache
 Sometimes, browser cache may cause issues by loading outdated pages or URLs.
 Clear your browser cache or try loading your website in Incognito mode to ensure you're not seeing cached data.